Plots#

 This method relies on the site location and time (as an mjd) set in the

-, which should be of the classrubin_scheduler.scheduler.model_observatory.ModelObservatory
+model_observatoryelement of theplot_dict, which should be of the classrubin_scheduler.scheduler.model_observatory.ModelObservatory.

-- class rubin_sim.maf.plots.SummaryHistogram[source]¶
+- class rubin_sim.maf.plots.SummaryHistogram[source]#

 Bases:

-Special plotter to summarize metrics which return a set of values at each slice_point, e.g. a histogram the metric result per slicepoint. (example: the results of with the rubin_sim.maf.metrics.TgapsMetric).
+BasePlotterSpecial plotter to summarize metrics which return a set of values at each slice_point, e.g. a histogram the metric result per slicepoint. (example: the results of with the rubin_sim.maf.metrics.TgapsMetric).
 Essentially, this collapses the metric value over the sky and plots a summarized version (reduced to a single value per point according to the plot_dict[‘metricReduce’] metric).

-- __call__(metric_value, slicer, user_plot_dict, fig=None)[source]¶
+- __call__(metric_value, slicer, user_plot_dict, fig=None)[source]#

 - Parameters: